linuxuserin/gembro/README.md

 # Gembro

-A mouse-driven CLI Gemini client
+A mouse-driven CLI Gemini client with Gopher support

 Made with the [Bubble Tea](https://github.com/charmbracelet/bubbletea) framework